Harper homers as Phillies score 7 in 6th to beat Boston 13-6 - WHIZ News

 In all, Taylor was charged with three runs on two hits.
 Hembree gave up four runs on four hits and a walk without retiring a single batter.

-Gosselin hit a solo shot in the seventh and Bruce hit a three-run homer in the eighth.
+Gosselin, who entered the game as a pinch-hitter in the sixth, also hit a solo homer in the seventh.

+“He’s a sparkplug for us,” Harper said.
+“We call him ‘Barrels’ because the guy doesn’t miss.
+He goes up there and has professional at-bats, never gets fooled.”

+Bruce hit a three-run homer in the eighth to make it 13=5.

 TRAINER’S ROOM